fluthjs/fluth-doc/docs/en/api/operator/buffer.md

 # buffer

-A buffering operator that collects data from the source stream into a buffer and outputs all buffered data at once when the trigger stream emits a value.
+Buffer operator collects data from the source stream into a buffer.
+When the trigger stream emits a value, all buffered data is emitted at once as an array.

 ## Type Definition